 8 Reasons Why Obesity Needs To Be Tackled Now

-Too Much Sugar in the Blood - Type 2 Diabetes
+Too Much Sugar in the Blood and Type 2 Diabetes

 Type 2 diabetes reduces your body's ability to control blood sugar.
 It is a major cause of early death, heart disease, kidney disease, stroke and blindness.
-Risk factors for type 2 diabetes include age, family history, high cholesterol and obesity.
-However, the single best predictor of type 2 diabetes is being overweight or obese.
-In fact, almost 90% of people living with type 2 diabetes are overweight or obese.
+Risk factors for type 2 diabetes include:

 Diabetes cases among American adults have increased fourfold since the 1980's, and additional increases are expected, primarily due to the growing obesity epidemic.

-Problems With the Ticker - Heart Disease and Stroke
+Problems With Your Ticker: Heart Disease and Stroke

-Heart disease and stroke are the leading causes of death and disability for people in the U.S. Overweight people are twice as likely as normal weight people to have high blood pressure, abnormally high levels of blood fats, and LDL ("bad") cholesterol - all major risk factors for heart disease and stroke.
+Heart disease and stroke are the leading cause of death and disability for people in the U.S. Overweight people are twice as likely as normal weight people to have:

 The Big C

 Cancer is the second leading cause of death in the United States.
 It is responsible for about 22% of deaths.

 Being overweight or obese raises your risk for: